BIOGRAPHY

 Piers Adams is one of the greatest recorder players of our age, recognised for his "astonishing, all-out virtuosity" (New York Times), breadth of repertoire and uniquely compelling style, boldly transcending traditional limitations and presenting the recorder as a major-league instrument for the 21st century concert platform.

-Assisted by the latest innovations in recorder-making - notably the massively powerful and expressive voice of the Eagle Recorder - Adams presents his craft through a wide range of concert and recording activities: his world renowned baroque quartet Red Priest, whose latest CD reached No. 1 in the UK classical charts, duos with pianist Howard Beach and harpsichordist David Wright, concertos with orchestras across the globe, gala concerts for children and festival gigs with the incredible Dodo Street Band.
+Assisted by the latest innovations in recorder-making - notably the massively powerful and expressive voice of the Eagle Recorder - Adams presents his craft through a wide range of concert and recording activities: his world renowned baroque quartet Red Priest, whose latest CD reached No. 1 in the UK classical charts, duos with keyboardist Lyndy Mayle and harpsichordist David Wright, concertos with orchestras across the globe, gala concerts for children and festival gigs with the Dodo Street Band.

 Born on the Winter Solstice in 1963, and brought up in England’s Thames Valley, Adams initially considered a career in science, gaining a BSc in Physics before realising that his destiny lay elsewhere, and he embarked on a period of study with some of the leading players of the day, including Dutch pioneer Kees Boeke, winning numerous awards and competitions along the way.
 But he was quick to forge his own path, his natural performing flair at odds with the restrictions and traditions of the early music scene.